 The Kunsill Studenti Universitarji (University Students’ Council) is the oldest national student union in Europe.
 KSU was founded by Arturo Mercieca (later Chief Justice Sir Arturo Mercieca) in 1901, as the Comitato Permanente Universitario.
 The student union involved itself in student politics as well as national politics.
-KSU represents all students attending the University, Junior College, Medical School and the Malta Centre of Restoration – on both a national and international level.
+KSU represents all students attending the University, Junior College, Medical School – on both a national and international level.

 Although times have changed since the organization was founded, the aim of KSU remains unchanged.
 Although Malta has progressed greatly since 1901, this does not reduce the importance of the contribution that each and every student can give to University and society in general.
 Life and University should not only consist in studying, and KSU is an ideal forum where every student can express his or her ideas regarding issues that, strictly speaking, have nothing to do with his or her studies.
 KSU gives the student the opportunity not only to attend, but also to form part of University.

 Principles and Goals